-Examples of a potential change to the academic situation may be to transfer to a different section of a class, withdraw, or the option to take a class at another time depending on availability.
+Examples of a course-related adjustment may include transferring to a different section of a class, withdraw, or the option to take a class at another time depending on availability.
 Potential changes to living situations may include moving to a different room or residence hall.
 Possible changes to work situations may consist of changing working hours.
 Possible changes in transportation may include having the student or employee park in a different location, assisting the student or employee with a safety escort, etc.

-To request changes to academic, living, transportation, and/or working situations or protective measures, or to receive assistance in requesting supportive and protective measures, a victim should contact the Office of Institutional Equity at 406-994-2042, OIE@montana.edu; you may also make requests in person in Montana Hall 311.
+To Request and receive supportive and protective measures, a victim should contact Campus Civil Rights (CCR) at 406-994-1568, CivilRights@montana.edu; you may also make requests in person in second floor of the swingle building.
 You may request assistance by making a brief statement about what you have experienced and request the changes that you believe would be helpful to remain safe and successful in your campus environment.
-Upon receipt, OIE will determine if the request is reasonable and work to implement the interim measures.
+Upon receipt, CCR will determine if the request is reasonable and work to implement the interim measures.